Category Theory of Symbolic Dynamics: The Symbolic Categories and their Morphisms

 We now begin to classify the morphisms of the symbolic categories.
 The characterizations we obtain are summarized in Table~\ref{tab:Morphisms}.

 It is well known that the isomorphisms are always exactly the bijective block maps, but the categorical notions of injectivity and surjectivity are more subtle.
-We start with the case whose proof is most interesting and technically challenging: the split epic morphisms.
+The rest of this section is dedicated to characterizations of different flavors of epimorphisms and monomorphisms in the symbolic categories.